David Lynch: Tributes

-Lynch's collaborators Nicolas Cage, Laura Dern, Kyle MacLachlan, Naomi Watts, and Ray Wise wrote tributes to him.
+Lynch's collaborators Nicolas Cage, Isabella Rossellini, Laura Dern, Naomi Watts, and Kyle MacLachlan wrote tributes to him.
 MacLachlan honored Lynch with a tribute in The New York Times.
 He wrote: "I was willing to follow him anywhere because joining him on the journey of discovery, searching and finding together, was the whole point.
 I stepped out into the unknown because I knew David was floating out there with me...
 I will miss my dear friend.
 He has made my world—all of our worlds—both wonderful and strange".
-The WGA announced that MacLachlan would posthumously give Lynch the Laurel Award for Screenwriting Achievement.
+The Writers Guild of America announced that MacLachlan would posthumously give Lynch the Laurel Award for Screenwriting Achievement.

 Steven Spielberg wrote of directing Lynch in The Fabelmans: "Here was one of my heroes—David Lynch—playing one of my heroes [...]
 The world is going to miss such an original and unique voice.
 His films have already stood the test of time and they always will."
 Martin Scorsese wrote a statement that read in part, "He put images on the screen unlike anything that I or anybody else had ever seen—he made everything strange, uncanny, revelatory and new."
 Tributes were also paid by Judd Apatow, Mel Brooks, Francis Ford Coppola, Terry Gilliam, James Gunn, Ron Howard, Patton Oswalt, Pedro Pascal, Billy Corgan, Questlove, and Ben Stiller.

 Critic Peter Bradshaw of The Guardian eulogized Lynch as "the great American surrealist".
 Critic Richard Brody of The New Yorker wrote, "many films are called revelatory and visionary, but Lynch's films seem made to exemplify these terms", citing his "audacious invention and exquisite realization of symbolic details and uncanny realms".

+The 2025 Stockholm International Film Festival was dedicated to Lynch's memory.
+It honored his legacy with retrospectives, discussions, and curated screenings.

 Lynch's oft-chosen self-description was "Eagle Scout, Missoula, Montana".